MSSkowron/smart-plant-care-assistant/README.md

     - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
     - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
     - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+    Alternatively, you can start the server using a tunnel to expose the app over a public URL:

+    ```bash
+    npm run start-tunnel
+    ```

+6. **Run the Application**

+    Once the server is running, open the app on your device using the provided QR code or link.

 ### Development Tools